The world is huge

 Dive into our slideshow to sample these unique experiences plus many more, spanning the country from the wide-open cattle ranches out west to the friendly fishing villages in the Maritimes.

-In Canada’s remote Northwest Territories, you can see the northern lights in several unique ways.
-Beck’s Kennels, based in Yellowknife, offers a five-hour excursion that starts with an exhilarating dog sled ride over the snow to a heated cabin where you can warm up and keep an eye on the colors streaking across the dark sky.
+You can see the northern lights in Canada’s remote Northwest Territories in several unique ways.
+Beck’s Kennels, based in Yellowknife, offers a five-hour excursion that starts with an exhilarating dog sled ride over the snow to a heated cabin where you can warm up and watch the colors streaking across the dark sky.

-For an even more remote experience, head to the Blachford Lake Lodge and Wilderness Resort.
+For an even more remote experience, head to the Blachford Lodge.
 Accessible only by bush plane (it’s a half-hour ride from Yellowknife), the lodge offers the chance to see the northern lights from an igloo you build yourself.

-While it’s easy enough to hike the Tablelands independently, a Parks Canada guide can offer insight into the complex geology of the area.
+While it’s easy enough to hike the Tablelands independently, a Parks Canada guide can offer insight into the area’s complex geology.
 Two- and three-hour guided hikes are available.

 As you stroll among bustling stalls, sampling fragrant street food like dim sum, stir-fried octopus and tteokbokki (a spicy Korean rice and fish cake), you could be forgiven for imagining that you’re in Hong Kong or Taiwan.
 But you can also savor a traditional Asian night market much closer to home in the Vancouver metro area.